Rules

 • negate: single subrule whose result is inverted.

-These combinators can be nested arbitrarily, so constructs like “match invoices but not auto-replies” or “subject contains term and headers mention Plan X” are expressible.
+These combinators can be nested arbitrarily, so constructs like “match invoices but exclude auto-replies” or “subject contains term and headers mention Plan X” are expressible.

 Example rule JSON